Research-Data-Leeds/Repository_Guidance/README.md

 # Repository_Guidance
 Information for researchers wishing to prepare their data for sharing

-# Why use a repository?
+## Why use a repository for your data?
 Highlight permanence and persistent identifiers.

+Reproducibility

-# Persistent Identifiers
+## Persistent Identifiers